cvs-health/testaro/README.md

 Replace `{…}` with a job object, like the example job shown above.

-Testaro will run the script and modify the `acts` and `jobData` properties of the `report` object.
+Testaro will run the job and modify the `report` object.
 When Testaro finishes, the `acts` and `jobData` properties of `report` will contain the results.
 The final statement can further process the `report` object as desired in the `then` callback.

 The Testilo package contains functions that can create jobs from scripts.